Cmorgan21/terminal-horror/README.md

 - The user can backout of each section with a clear concise instruction of pressing 'B'

 - The user can also take out their notebook at any point of the game too using the instruction of 'N'

+### The Surface Plane

+- The Surface plane is a text-based terminal game

+- This also includes ASCII Designs to make the terminal game more appealing and to break up the text more

+- I have also implemented a type-writer like effect to allow users to follow along with the content, this helps with not allowing the user to feel so overwhelmed with text all in one print

+- I have also implemented spaces between certain sections of text such as rooms.
+This is to improve readbility

+- Following along this.
+Through each stage of the terminal clearing function.
+I have implemented a continue prompt so users get the time to read the content without feeling overwhelmed or rushed.